nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 Quantity | The number of items under the stock.
 Description | The common name of the item.

-Note: Stock codes are not allowed to have spaces in them, and no two stocks can share the same stock code.
+Note: Stock Codes are not allowed to have spaces in them, and no two Stocks can share the same Stock Code.

 #### 3.3.1 Adding new Stocks: `add stock`